How to Generate CSR (Certificate Signing Request) Code

 What is a CSR?

-However, you may generate a Certificate Signing Request code yourself (or your hosting company may advise you to do so).
-In which case, select your web server from the list below and follow the instructions.
+Nevertheless, you may generate a Certificate Signing Request code yourself (e.g. if you manage the hosting server on your own or if this is the best option for your server type/hosting plan).
+In this case, select your web server from the list below and follow the instructions.

 CSR Generation Notes